crev-dev/cargo-crev/README.md

   arbitrary metrics, process or bureaucracy.
 People have to judge both: code (code coverage, testing, quality, etc.) and other trustworthiness of other people (who's reviews do you trust, and how much).
+* Code review tool should be as tool-agnostic as possible.
+No language, package manager, etc. limitations.
+Code is code, and can be reviewed.
 * Trust should be spread between many people, so one compromised or malicious actor can't abuse the system.
 * Code Review should be stored along the source code itself.
 Just like tests,